workwithnaveen7/Security-Auditing-Dashboard/README.md

-## `Security Auditing Dashboard`
+## Security Auditing Dashboard

-The Security Auditing Dashboard is a Dash web application for security auditing and data visualization.
-This application allows users to register, log in, upload Excel files, and visualize data from MySQL databases with various types of graphs and using filters
+Welcome to the Security Auditing Dashboard project!
+This application provides a web-based interface for uploading, analyzing, and visualizing data from Excel files.
+It uses Dash, Plotly, and MySQL to deliver a powerful tool for security auditing and data visualization.

 ## Features

-- **User Authentication:** Register and log in users.
+- **User Authentication:** Register and login functionality to manage user access.

-- **Excel Data Import:** Upload Excel files and import data into MySQL tables.
+- **Excel File Upload:** Upload Excel files and import the data into a MySQL database.

-- **Data Retrieval:** Retrieve data from MySQL tables and columns.
+- **Data Visualization:** Generate bar graphs, pie charts, line charts, word clouds, and Sankey diagrams from the imported data.

-- **Data Visualization:** Plot data with bar, pie, line, word cloud and sankey graphs using Plotly.
+- **Dynamic Filtering:** Apply filters to the data before plotting graphs.

-- **Filtering:** Users can apply filters and dynamically visulaize the data.
+- **Customizable Graph Types:** Select different types of graphs for each column in the data.

 ## Usage

-Open your web browser and navigate to http://127.0.0.1:8050 to access the application.
+1. Access the Dashboard:

-- **User Authentication**
+Open your web browser and navigate to http://127.0.0.1:8050.

-Register: Enter a username and password, then click "Register" to create a new user.
+2. Register and Login:

-Login: Enter your username and password, then click "Login" to access the dashboard.
+Register a new user or login with an existing username and password.

-- **Data Import**
+3. Upload Excel File:

-Upload Excel File: Drag and drop or select an Excel file to upload.
+Drag and drop an Excel file into the designated area.

-Import Data: Click "Import Data" to upload the data into the MySQL database.
+4. Select Tables and Columns:

-- **Data Visualization**
+Use the dropdown menus to select tables and columns to analyze.

-Retrieve Data: Click "Retrieve Data" to load available tables and columns from the database.
+5. Apply Filters:

-Select Tables and Columns: Choose tables and columns you want to visualize.
+Enter filter criteria for selected columns if needed.

-Choose Graph Types: Select the type of graph (bar, pie, area) for each column.
+6. Generate Plots:

-Plot Graph: Click "Plot Graph" to generate and view visualizations.
+Choose the type of plot for each column and visualize the data.

 ## Dependencies